Medicines for type 2 diabetes

-You may be prescribed one of these medicines if you can't take metformin or if you aren't overweight.
+You may be prescribed one of these medicines if you can't take metformin.

 Alternatively, you may be prescribed sulphonylurea and metformin if metformin doesn't control blood glucose on its own.

-Sulphonylureas can increase the risk of hypoglycaemia (low blood sugar) because they increase the amount of insulin in your body.
-They can also sometimes cause side effects, including weight gain, nausea and diarrhoea.
+Sulphonylureas can increase the risk of hypoglycaemia (low blood glucose) because they increase the amount of insulin in your body.
+They can sometimes cause side effects, including weight gain, nausea and diarrhoea.

 Pioglitazone is a type of thiazolidinedione medicine (TZD), which make your body's cells more sensitive to insulin so more glucose is taken from your blood.

-It's usually used in combination with metformin or sulphonylureas, or both.
+It's usually used in combination with other oral diabetes medication.
 It may cause weight gain and ankle swelling (oedema).